 Perelis was the youngest in a family of six sons and daughters.
 Her mother, her oldest sister Miriam with her husband Rabbi Ya’akov Lifshitz and their son Shmuel, her sister Zirka and husband Yehoshuah all remained in Milejczyce and were murdered in Treblinka on November 20, 1942.
 Her brother Shelomo emigrated to Palestine in 1933; her sister Hannah and brother David also emigrated to Palestine.

-At the age of thirteen she became a member of the He-Haluz ha-Za’ir movement and after a brief period working on the group’s hakhsharah (training) kibbutz at Luck, she joined the central chapter in Warsaw.
+At the age of thirteen she became a member of the Zionist youth movement He-Haluz ha-Za’ir and after a brief period working on the group’s hakhsharah (training) A voluntary collective community, mainly agricultural, in which there is no private wealth and which is responsible for all the needs of its members and their families.kibbutz at Luck, she joined the central chapter in Warsaw.
 She remained there for four years, serving as a member of the secretariat, organizing movement operations in the various districts and chapters and training youth-group leaders.
 In 1937 she participated in the Twentieth World Zionist Congress in Zurich as a member of the Labor Palestine list.
 In 1938 she played an active role in the unification of the Freiheit and He-Haluz ha-Za’ir movements.
-She married Yitzhak Perelis (1910–1983) that same year and at once immigrated to Palestine while Yitzhak stayed behind at the movement’s headquarters in Warsaw.
-Two years later, in April 1940, Yitzhak arrived at Kibbutz Yagur, where the coupled raised their three children—Naomi Shimshi (b.
+She married Yitzhak Perelis (1910–1983) that same year and at once immigrated to Palestine while Yitzhak stayed behind at the movement’s headquarters in Warsaw; the next year, Germany invaded and annexed.
+In April 1940, Yitzhak arrived at Kibbutz Yagur, where the coupled raised their three children—Naomi Shimshi (b.
 1942), Mira Lev (b.
 1946) and Amos (b.
 1953).

 From 1961 to 1964 she pursued a bachelor’s degree at the Hebrew University of Jerusalem, majoring in literature and Jewish history and graduating with distinction.
 During this period she authored her first two studies: “The Beginnings of the Po’alei Zion Party” and “Emergence of a Movement: He-Haluz ha-Za’ir in Poland.”
 In 1964 she returned to the field of education, serving as teacher and principal at the Carmel-Zevulun Regional School, which she helped found.
 Concurrently, she continued her studies for a master’s degree in Jewish history at the Hebrew University of Jerusalem.